imsasankvindamuri/ptolemy-theorem/README.md

 ## What is Ptolemy's Theorem?

 Arount 150-200 CE, Claudius Ptolomeus (known to us as Ptolemy) wrote the Almagest, a text on the Geocentric model of the solar system.
-Within it, he used the above table to create a table of chords, which he would use for his astronomical work.
+Within it, he used the above theorem to create a table of chords, which he would use for his astronomical work.

 This project is made to show Ptolemy's Theorem in action.